Loading

 City To Sea Bridge

 In 1983 the Wellington Civic Trust ran a competition for ideas to address the separation of the city from the harbour.
-Wellington City Council developed a brief for a bridge that could address the significance of the waterfront and public space, and, importantly, that it should be a bi-cultural project that celebrated a relationship between Māori and Pakeha.
-Globally renowned Maori architect, Rewi Thompson, was appointed alongside prominent local architect John Gray.
-Gray was one of the founders of Victoria University of Wellington's architecture department and one of the lead consultants of the winning design team, Paperchase, which led the development of the Wellington central-harbour waterfront, converting it from an 'industrial wasteland' to an accessible public space.
+Wellington City Council developed a brief for a bridge that could address the significance of the waterfront and public space, and, importantly, that it should be a bi-cultural project that celebrated a relationship between Māori and Pākehā.
+Globally renowned Māori architect, Rewi Thompson, was appointed alongside prominent local architect John Gray.
+Gray was one of the founders of Victoria University of Wellington's architecture department and one of the lead consultants of the winning design team, Paperchase, which led the development of the Wellington central harbour waterfront, converting it from an 'industrial wasteland' to an accessible public space.
 Gray and Thompson collaborated with artists Paratene Matchitt and Matt Pine, who contributed the sculptural artworks.

 The primary role of the bridge was to connect the city to the sea, as part of an ongoing transformation of the waterfront and urban cultural center.
 It was also designed to be a public meeting place, a space to ask questions and reflect on both public and environmental concerns.

 The bridge is adorned with non-traditional wooden sculptures carved by Matchitt out of Californian redwood grown on Matchitt's farm.
-These formed the balustrades, that included hidden alcoves where people could sit, huddle, and look out, down and through.
+These formed the balustrades, that include hidden alcoves where people could sit, huddle, and look out, down and through.
 Sculptures of different creatures adorn the outer edges.
 On one side are two whales representing the taniwha Ngake and Whātaitai, who according to the Māori creation story of Wellington Harbour, carved a path to the open sea and turned to stone and earth to rest upon the shore.
-On the other side are two large seagull birds, said to represent welcome and festivity.
-Matchitt said the concept came from the fact seagulls always seem to perch on bridges.
+On the other side are two large seagulls, said to represent welcome and festivity.
+Matchitt said the concept came from the fact that seagulls always seem to perch on bridges.

 On top of the bridge, six tall pouwhenua point upward toward the sky, with metal shapes of stars, moons, and other symbols inspired by themes of celestial navigation celebrating Māori arrival to Aotearoa.
 One of the shapes is an arrowed heart that is thought to symbolise the sufferings of the Māori people.
-These symbols reference those found on the Te Wepu flag captured by Te Kooti in 1868, originally made for Ngāti Kahungunu by nuns at the Greenmeadows Missionary School.
+These symbols reference those found on the Te Wepu flag captured by Te Kooti in 1868.
+Matchitt's work was influenced by Te Kooti's philosophies and he used these symbols in other sculptures as well as the bridge.

 At the Civic Square base of the bridge are two Oamaru stone sculptures by Matt Pine, titled Prow and Capital.
 A plaque here states: